 Plan to spend a bit of time in Cobourg.
 It’s a beautiful little town that is full of fantastic cafes and restaurants, all within a minutes ride from the beach.
 Play your cards right and you’ll end up cruising through town just as Rib Fest was starting up… not a bad way to spend the afternoon!

-I ended my day, and this story, in Brighton, at the Presqu’ile Craft Brewery and Dougalls on the Bay restaurant.
+I ended my day, and this story, in Brighton, at the Presqu’ile Craft Brewery and Dougalls on the Bay (now known as The Whistling Duck Restaurant) restaurant.
 This newly opened small-batch brewery has a fantastic local vibe and offers some delicious session beers that are definitely cyclist friendly.

 Dougalls on the Bay has the perfect patio to enjoy a meal and wind down after a long day of riding.
 The friendly staff also offered to lock up my bike in their storage unit, which was a pleasant surprise.